towhee-io/towhee/docs/developer-guides/framework/hub-integration-and-caching.md

 title: Hub integration and caching
 ---

 A large part of what makes Towhee unique compared to other pipelining software is its emphasis on open source and integration with its own hub.
-Towhee hub allows for sharing and contributing to pipelines and operators that cover a wide range of use cases, ultimately allowing everyone to further their applications together.
-Lets go over how the hub works and how we ultimately integrate it into the framework.
+Towhee hub allows for sharing and contributing pipelines and operators that cover a wide range of use cases, allowing everyone to develop embedding and other ML applications with just a few lines of code.

 ### Towhee Hub